czczc/ub-pub/about.md

 npm install
 npm run serve
 ```
 You should then be able to visit http://localhost:8080/ and see the webpage.
-You can then preview any changes you made, and after you commit and push the changes, and the new content will show up within one hour.
+You can then preview any changes you made, commit and push the changes, and the new content will show up within one hour.

 Finally, the web app is developed using [Vue.js](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/en/).